-Ubuntu, just like any other operating system, is a multi-user operating system where each user can have different sets of privileges.
+Ubuntu, like any other operating system, is a multi-user operating system where every user can have different privileges.
 They can use these privileges to execute commands for various applications.

 In this tutorial, you will learn how to add and delete users on Ubuntu 18.04 LTS.

 There are two ways to create a new user account on Ubuntu:

 - Add a user from the command line

 - Add user through GUI (Graphical User Interface)

 1. Add a user from the command line

 There are two Linux commands to add new users on Ubuntu:

 useradd is the low-level command for creating user accounts on Linux and other Unix-like operating systems.
 The